ovace/art/how-to-become-a-good-programmer.md

 - ANSI C vs POSIX vs GNU extensions

+# Minimal test cases

+This is a common mistake amongst beginners.
+You have a problem that has 2 parts.

+When debugging, try hard to reduce the problem to the minimal number of parts possible.

+This hugely increases the probability that you will find a solution, and if you don't and ask a question on a public forum, this hugely increases the likely utility of the question for further readers.

+There is even a website dedicated to explaining that to newbs that you can link to: <http://sscce.org/>

 # Backups

-Do them periodically (Dejadup) on material you generated (not large things you downloaded).
+Do them periodically (Deja Dup) on material you generated (not large things you downloaded).

 Use a dedicated home partition.